Newly diagnosed with epilepsy – your guide

 • Ask questions

 Your doctor or epilepsy specialist nurse should give you the information you need to make informed choices about your treatment.
 This should be tailored to your needs.
-So if you want information about something to do with your epilepsy, no matter how big or small, ask them.

 We have a list of suggested questions to ask your doctor that includes tips to help you get the most out of appointments.